sminnee/docker-silverstripe-lamp/README.md

 ## Vagrant

-If you're using Vagrant, there's a basic `Vagrantfile` available that uses the [Vagrant docker provider](https://docs.vagrantup.com/v2/docker/basics.html).
+If you're using Vagrant, a basic `Vagrantfile` is provided that uses the [Vagrant docker provider](https://docs.vagrantup.com/v2/docker/basics.html).
+This is especially useful for
-This is especially useful for OS X, as there's no native way to run containers yet.
+OS X, as there's currently no way to natively run containers.

 Run this command from within the directory where you cloned this repo:

 	vagrant up --provider=docker

-This will create a default host VM (if one isn't currently running) and install `docker` on it to host the container, then it will instruct the host VM to setup a docker container from the `Dockerfile`.
+This will create a default host VM (if one isn't currently running) and install `docker` on it.
+This VM will be the host to the new docker container.

-You can control the host VM by using [`vagrant global-status` commands](https://docs.vagrantup.com/v2/cli/global-status.html).
+Once the host VM and container have started, you can check they are running using [`vagrant global-status](https://docs.vagrantup.com/v2/cli/global-status.html) and the usual [vagrant commands](https://docs.vagrantup.com/v2/cli/index.html) to control them.

-[Vagrant docker configuration commands](https://docs.vagrantup.com/v2/docker/configuration.html) are available for customising the `Vagrantfile`, for example, you may want to use a different host image, rather than the default.
+[Vagrant docker configuration commands](https://docs.vagrantup.com/v2/docker/configuration.html) are available for customising the `Vagrantfile`.
+For example, you may want to use a different host image, rather than the default.